julewczka/cluster-ansible/readme.md

 The project contains ansible playbooks, which will initialize a Kubernetes cluster by running

-`ansible playbook -i inventory.yaml site.yaml --ask-become-pass`
+`ansible-playbook -i inventory.yaml site.yaml --ask-become-pass`

 ## Prerequisites